gosukiwi/vimo/README.md

     alias vimo="mvim -u /path/to/vimorc "

 Remember to run `:PlugInstall` the first time you open Vimo.

-## Updating
-If you followed the install instructions, you can update with:

-    $ bin/update

-## Uninstall

-    $ bin/uninstall
+Also, note that the `uninstall` binary will not work in this case, so you need to __manually uninstall if you use this setup__, which is pretty easy, just remove the `~/.vimo` and `/usr/local/bin/vimo` symlinks.

 # New to Vim?
 No worries!
 We have you covered.
 Check out the [Lessons](lessons/) and get up to